Expatriates in the United Arab Emirates: Egyptians

-There are 400,000 Egyptians living in the UAE in 2014, forming the largest community of non-citizens from the Arab world in the UAE.
+There are 400,000 Egyptians living in the UAE in 2014.

 Iraqis

-Iraqis in the UAE have a population exceeding 100,000.
+Iraqis in the UAE have a population exceeding 200,000.
 Since its independence, Iraqis have contributed in the development of UAE, as engineers, politicians and in other fields.
 Most notably Adnan Pachachi who was appointed as Minister of State in the first Government of the Emirate of Abu Dhabi.
 Pachachi is known for his role in submitting the UAE's application for membership in the United Nations.
 In a meeting with Prime Minister of Iraq, Mustafa Al-Kadhimi, Mohamed bin Zayed Al Nahyan stated that "Iraqis have contributed in building the UAE, and there are many of them who worked, built, developed and helped build the Emirates, and we mention this credit to them, whether engineers, doctors, or even politicians and others.
 There are still many Iraqis living in the UAE, and they are credited."

 Jordanians

 As of 2009, the Jordanian population was estimated at 250,000, an increase from 80,000 in 2003, making them one of the largest Jordanian diaspora communities both worldwide and in the Persian Gulf region.
-Jordanian labour is in high value and demand throughout the country.
-A large number of Jordanians are highly qualified and occupy jobs that require skill and training.
-Most work in white-collar jobs as professors, managers, bankers, doctors, and engineers.
-The UAE remains a popular tourist destination for many Jordanians.

 Kuwaitis

 A small community of Kuwaitis lives in the UAE.
 It includes around 1,000 Kuwaiti students studying at eight universities across the UAE.
-Kuwait is also a member of the Gulf Cooperation Council (GCC); this membership enables Kuwaiti nationals to live and work in the UAE without restrictions.
-One notable Kuwaiti who moved to Dubai is Hassan Suleiman, better known as AboFlah, one of the most subscribed Arabic-speaking YouTubers.
+Kuwait is also a member of the Gulf Cooperation Council (GCC); this membership enables Kuwaiti nationals to live and work in the UAE without restrictions..

 Lebanese

 An estimated 80,000–150,000 Lebanese live in the UAE, mostly in Dubai, Abu Dhabi, and Sharjah.
 The UAE remains a popular touring destination for many Lebanese.
 Similar to Syrians, the majority of Lebanese expatriates who work in the UAE are educated, with some being fluent in both French and English languages.
 Many Lebanese are involved in business and the media as plastic surgeons, businessmen, managers, salesmen, artists, presenters, hairdressers, TV hosts and news anchors.

-Over 15,000 Lebanese companies operate in the Jebel Ali Free Zone alone, an economic hub located in Jebel Ali, a city in Dubai.
 Notable Lebanese nationals who have lived in the UAE include the late Antoine Choueiri, the owner of the Middle East's largest media broker (Choueiri Group), which controls Arabian Media Services International, MEMS, Arabian Outdoor, Times International, Audio-Visual Media, C Media, Press Media, Digital Media Services, Interadio, Promofair, AMC and SECOMM; and Elias Bou Saab, the founder of the American University in Dubai (AUD).